Keyboard shortcuts

 Format-specific accessibility

 PDF — Exports meet the PDF/A-4f standard, which incorporates PDF/UA (Universal Accessibility).
-Fonts are embedded, document structure tags are included, and diagrams are native TikZ vector graphics that scale without quality loss at any zoom level.
+Fonts are embedded, document structure tags are included, and figures are embedded as images with alt text.

 Word (DOCX) — Headings use Word's built-in heading styles, which enable the navigation pane and proper screen reader behavior.
-Diagrams are embedded as SVG images with alt text set on the image object itself.
+Figures are embedded as images with alt text set on the image object itself.

 Markdown — Headings follow a consistent hierarchy.
-Diagrams are wrapped in <figure> elements with captions.
+Figures are wrapped in <figure> elements with images, alt text, and captions.
 Callout blocks use the GitHub-style syntax that most markdown renderers understand.

 How transcription supports accessibility